 What to do if you are a loved one of a person involved in a fatal crash?

-It is indeed overwhelming to get the news of a loved one being a victim of fatal crashes.
+It is indeed overwhelming to get the news of a loved one being a victim of a fatal crash.
 You may be in disbelief, or super worried.
 To help you think through it, here are the things you need to do if you ever find yourself in this situation.

 The first thing you need to do is call a lawyer.
-You will need legal representation, and an experienced car accident lawyer that will be able to guide you through the process and help you get the compensation you deserve.
+You will need legal representation and an experienced car accident lawyer who will be able to guide you through the process and help you get the compensation you deserve.
 Contact Jared – a reliable car accident attorney based in Florida.

 Secondly, you should contact the police department to file a report.
 This will create an official record of what happened and will be important for your insurance claim.